PierreBarrat/TreeKnit/docs/src/index.md

 *TreeKnit* is a julia package that performs inference of reassortment events in segmented genomes, such as human influenza.
 Additionally, it can reconstruct Ancestral Reassortment Graphs for segment pairs.
 ## Installation

+*TreeKnit* requires Julia version 1.7, it may not work with higher or lower versions.
+You can get it from [here](https://julialang.org/downloads/), or use a conda environment.

-You can simply install *TreeKnit* using the julia package manager (if you don't have julia, you can get it from [here](https://julialang.org/downloads/)):
+You can install *TreeKnit* using the julia package manager:
 ```julia
 using Pkg
 Pkg.add("TreeKnit")